Nikolai Lugansky: Career

 During the 1980s and early 1990s, Lugansky won prizes at numerous piano competitions, most notably the silver medal at the Tchaikovsky International Piano Competition in 1994 (no first prize was awarded).
 At the same time he began to make recordings on the Melodiya (USSR) and Vanguard Classics (Netherlands) labels.
 His performance at the Winners' Gala Concert of the 10th International Tchaikovsky Competition was recorded and released on the Pioneer Classics label, on both CD and video laser disc formats.
 This was followed by more recordings for Japanese labels.
 He went on to make recordings for Warner Classics, Erato Records, PENTATONE, Onyx Classics, Deutsche Grammophon, and Naïve Records.
 In 2018, Lugansky signed an exclusive recording contract with Harmonia Mundi.

 Lugansky has performed together with Vadim Repin, Alexander Kniazev, Anna Netrebko, Joshua Bell, Yuri Bashmet, Vadim Rudenko, Eliso Virsaladze, Mischa Maisky and Leonidas Kavakos, among others.
 He has collaborated with conductors such as Riccardo Chailly, Christoph Eschenbach, Vladimir Fedoseyev, Valery Gergiev, Neeme Järvi, Kurt Masur, Mikhail Pletnev, Gennady Rozhdestvensky, Yuri Simonov, Leonard Slatkin, Tugan Sokhiev, Vladimir Spivakov, Yevgeny Svetlanov, Yuri Temirkanov and Edo de Waart.

-He is a Honorary Member of the Russian Academy of Arts since 2012.
+He is an Honorary Member of the Russian Academy of Arts since 2012.

 In addition to performing and recording, Lugansky teaches at the Moscow Conservatory.